-Perform a SWOT Analysis
+2. Perform a SWOT Analysis

 The SWOT analysis will help you understand what differentiates you from your competition and how you should position yourself in the market.
-It will also help in developing your messaging and your unique selling proposition.
-Brutal honesty is imperative to a truly insightful SWOT.
+It will also help you develop your messaging and your unique selling proposition.
+Brutal honesty is imperative for a truly insightful SWOT.
 Use bullets and aim for 4–5 in each section.
 Limiting your lists will help you to focus on the most critical points and help retain focus.

 For example, as we will discuss further down in this piece, content marketing, social media and SEO will all be important parts of your overall inbound marketing plan and would benefit from SWOTs of their own.

-Create Your Buyer Personas
+3. Create Your Buyer Personas

 The days of outbound marketing have come and gone.
 No longer are we looking at audiences en masse.
 Instead, inbound marketers are honing in on the segments of those audiences that they want to target.
 This is a crucial step in developing an inbound marketing plan.

 This information will help you to personalize your marketing materials so they are targeted and highly relevant to your audience segments.

-Read How to Avoid 4 Buyer Persona Mistakes for advice and a free template on developing your personas.
+For more information about buyer personas, read How to Avoid 4 Buyer Persona Mistakes for advice and a free template on developing your personas.
 You may need to do research in order to completely develop your personas, but before you dive into that endeavor, check out 9 Questions You Need to Ask When Developing Buyer Personas.
 You may find you already have all the data you need!

-Learn Your Buyers’ Buying Cycle
+4. Learn Your Buyers’ Buying Cycle

 - 70-90% of the buyer’s journey is complete prior to engaging a vendor (Forrester)